bambinos/bambi/README.md

 ```

 First, we create and build a Bambi `Model`.
 Then, the method `model.fit()` tells the sampler to start
-running and it returns an `InferenceData` object, which can be passed to several ArviZ functions
+running and it returns a `DataTree` object, which can be passed to several ArviZ functions
 such as `az.summary()` to get a summary of the parameters distribution and sample diagnostics or
 `az.plot_trace()` to visualize them.